 When driving south on the Strip, you’ll take a right at City Center Place.
 It’s the first right past the Crystals shopping mall, and you’ll spot the large “Gucci” and “Dolce and Gabana” signs.

-Once on City Center Place, you’ll ignore the first left (it’s a ramp that goes down for parking at the Mandarin Oriental).
+Once on City Center Place, you’ll ignore the first left (it’s a ramp that goes down for parking at the Waldorf Astoria).
 The second left and clearly marked overhead signs will lead you down a ramp to the Aria’s self-park parking garage.
 Stay to left, as the far right lane is for Crystals and the Veer towers parking.